 Peaches…Sweet, juicy and at their best this time of year.
 They’re especially wonderful at your local Farmer’s Market right now.
 If you’re looking for a fabulous ending to a summertime get-together, you’ll love this dreamy peachy cheesecake.
 Who doesn’t love a glistening fresh peach pie and cheesecake?
 So I combined the two to become an extraordinary dessert.
 It’s luxuriously low in fat and calories compared to a full fat cheesecake.
-One slice of this skinny dessert has 246 calories, 9 grams of fat and 7 Weight Watchers POINTS PLUS.
+One slice has 246 calories, 9 grams of fat and 7 Weight Watchers POINTS PLUS.
 One slice of Junior’s famous regular cheesecake contains 543 calories and 37 grams of fat.
 Make one for the weekend and let your family and friends indulge.
 Mmm…

 Prep Time: 20 minutes

 1¼ cups graham cracker crumbs